Public API Changes in Aspose.Cells 8.8.3

 Added OleObject.AutoLoad Property

-Aspose.Cells for Java 8.8.3 has exposed the OleObject.AutoLoad property which allows to refresh the OleObject’s image if the contents/data of the underlying object has been changed.
-The aforementioned property when set to true, forces the Excel application to refresh the OleObject’s image when resultant spreadsheet is loaded.
+Aspose.Cells for Java 8.8.3 has exposed the OleObject.AutoLoad property which allows you to refresh the OleObject’s image if the contents/data of the underlying object have been changed.
+The property, when set to true, forces the Excel application to refresh the OleObject’s image when the resultant spreadsheet is loaded.

 Following is the simple usage scenario.